NVSL/QuadClass-Resources/labs/Building-Parts-In-Eagle/README.md

     * There are two aspects of SMD sizing you you must address in this package.
 The first is the size of the metal SMD.
 The second is the hole in the solder mask, called the “stop mask” because it stops the solder mask.
 Normally, SMDs come with appropriate ‘stop’ by default.
 You’ll need to remove the default stop and add yours by hand.
     * Create the SMDs according to the guidance in the datasheet.
     * Use the info tool to edit each SMD, and uncheck ‘stop’.
     * Draw in the stop by hand in layer ‘tstop’ with the rectangle tool.
-The geometry of these rectangles should correspond to the “recommended minimum pads” in the datasheet, except that they should be longer by 0.5mm or to make soldering easier.
+The geometry of these rectangles should correspond to the “recommended minimum pads” in the datasheet.
     * You will need to draw in rectangle on `tCream` as well (and disable the "Cream" check box in properties dialog).
 Your `tCream` can (and should) be identical to your `tStop'.

 #### IMU